 "So many people think that you have it together / But they don't see you crying in the shower, but I can make you better"

 - Lana sings about her lover being one of these in "Birds of a Feather":

-- Subdued Section: "Diet Mountain Dew", being one of the most upbeat songs on the album, with the beat dropping out for a few measures and the singing being softer.
+- Subdued Section: "Diet Mountain Dew" - being one of the most upbeat songs on Born To Die - has one, with the beat dropping out for a few measures and the singing being softer.